metatensor/metatrain/docs/src/getting-started/advanced_base_config.rst

         You need to install wandb with ``pip install wandb`` if you want to use this logger. **Before** running also set up your credentials with ``wandb login`` from the command line.
-See `wandb init documentation<https://docs.wandb.ai/ref/cli/wandb-login/>`_ for details on the
+See `wandb login documentation <https://docs.wandb.ai/ref/cli/wandb-login/>`_ for details on the
         setup.

 In the next tutorials we show how to override the default parameters of an architecture.